mohan182003/Auto-Ballooning/README.md

 # Auto Ballooning

--- clone the repo
+- Clone the repo
--- setup the environment using environment.yml
+- Set up the environment using `environment.yml`
--- run using uvicorn main:app --reload
+- Run using `uvicorn main:app --reload`